ETakola/NorthernLapwing_CurrentFutureMovements/README.md

 This repository hosts the codebase, documentation, and supporting data for a movement ecology project focused on the Northern Lapwing (_Vanellus vanellus_).
 The goal of this project is to model and simulate lapwing movement at the individual level to investigate population dynamics under varying environmental and anthropogenic conditions.

-Here ia a picture of a Northern Lapwing: https://cdn.download.ams.birds.cornell.edu/api/v1/asset/609204339/2400
+Here is a picture of a Northern Lapwing: https://cdn.download.ams.birds.cornell.edu/api/v1/asset/609204339/2400

+The folder "EsguerraJ-HabitatSelection" contains the material for the Master thesis of Johanna Esguerra.
+The thesis is available at https://opus.bsz-bw.de/hft/frontdoor/index/index/start/0/rows/10/sortfield/score/sortorder/desc/searchtype/simple/query/esguerra/docId/988 and the code and data for the scientific publication of the thesis.
+The folder "FerdousJ-FLARE-BirdAgent" contains the report, code and data of the project FLARE (Futre Lapwing Responses to Expansions), created and executed by Jannatul Ferdous.

 ## Scientific Motivation